Last updated: October 29, 2025

 I have considered these in detail in a blog post.
 In summary, he suggested five areas of need:

-- Physiological, which he termed basic, concerns persistent thirst, hunger, and similar needs driving behaviours.
+- Physiological, which he termed basic, concerns persistent thirst, hunger, sexual lust, and similar primal needs driving behaviours.

-- Safety concerns include having somewhere to live and sleep and sufficient resources to avoid being at significant risk from external events.
+- Safety concerns include having a place to live and sleep, and sufficient resources to avoid significant risk from external events.

-- Affiliation, which he termed love, means emotionally close relationships with one or a few other people, such as family.
+- Affiliation, which he describes as love, refers to emotionally close relationships with one or a few other people, such as family.

 - Esteem is another word for status as perceived by others and the person.